Power or authority applies a filter to subtext, it affects how we perceive or interpret what we believe is actually being said.

 How Does Power Affect Subtext?

 At home, big sister is frequently put in a position of authority over her younger brother.
 At school, big sister is a bullied nerd and little brother is social elite.
 These two are not allies, they’re frenemies at best.
-This see-saw of power imbalance between school and home will influence the subtext between the siblings.
-There will be implied and blatant blackmail going on as each try to retain or gain power in each setting.
-Every slight in each setting will be interpreted through what they believe the other’s intent is, and that filter will influence their perception of what’s actually being said.
-Innocent comments may be interpreted as threats and honest efforts to reconcile may be seen as patronizing or ridicule.
+This see-saw of power imbalance between school and home will influence the subtext between the siblings in both social settings, each perceived slight catalogued and categorized for later blackmail purposes.

 In cases of sexual harassment and abuse, power imbalances are closely looked at, because the person in power doesn’t need to use force or physical threats in order to command compliance.
 The boss who could get a woman fired doesn’t have to threaten physical violence to coerce her into doing something she doesn’t want to.
 He might not even have to blatantly state what he wants from her.
 You see?